+We used \$33.5 million of cash during the three months ended March 31, 2014 for financing activities.
+This included \$9.6 million for shares we repurchased pursuant to the exercise by stock incentive plan participants of their right to elect to use common stock to satisfy their tax withholding obligations.
+We also used \$21.5 million to repurchase shares under our share repurchase program.
+In addition we used \$2.7 million to make payments on our capital lease obligations.
+During the three months ended March 31, 2014, there were no borrowings or repayments under our revolving credit facility.

 We used \$4.9 million of cash during the three months ended March 31, 2013 for financing activities.
 This included \$6.7 million for shares repurchased by us pursuant to the exercise by stock incentive plan participants of their right to elect to use common stock to satisfy their tax withholding obligations.
 In addition we used \$2.2 million to make payments on our capital lease obligations.
 During the three months ended March 31, 2013, we received \$4.0 million in financing activities related to borrowings under our revolving credit facility.
 We borrowed these funds to pay down certain short-term intercompany loans in order to minimize the potential impact of foreign exchange rate fluctuations.
-We anticipate paying this borrowing off later in 2013 from cash provided by operating cash flows.

-We used \$7.0 million of cash during the three months ended March 31, 2012 for financing activities.
-This included \$5.4 million for shares repurchased by us pursuant to the exercise by stock incentive plan participants of their right to elect to use common stock to satisfy their tax withholding obligations.
-In addition we used \$1.6 million to make payments on our capital lease obligations offset by \$0.1 million in proceeds from the exercise of our common stock options.